dogmatic69/docsy/userguide/content/en/docs/adding-content/diagrams/kroki/nwdiag/index.md

 ---
 ## Overview and example diagrams

-The [nwdiag library](https://github.com/blockdiag/nwdiag) allows you do generate network diagrams via a textual description of the network to be depicted.
+The [nwdiag library](https://github.com/blockdiag/nwdiag) allows you to generate network diagrams via a textual description of the network to be depicted.
 Use the [documentation](http://blockdiag.com/en/nwdiag/) for syntax details.
 You may find these [example diagrams](https://github.com/blockdiag/nwdiag/tree/master/examples/nwdiag) useful, too.

 ## Authoring your network diagram